-Neighbors can put a stop to your dreams of hosting with Airbnb real quick if you or your guests behave disrespectfully.
+Neighbors can put a stop to your dreams of hosting with Airbnb quickly if you or your guests behave disrespectfully.
 Better to get it out of the way up front to avoid potential roadblocks in the future.

-Again, have a plan when you approach your neighbors/HOA.
-Let them know how often you plan to host guests, how you’ll screen potential candidates, and ask them if they have any special requests (e.g. quiet after 9pm, maximum number of vehicles, where guests will park, etc.).
+Again, have a plan when you approach your neighbors and/or HOA.
+Let them know how often you plan to host guests, how you’ll screen potential candidates, and ask them if they have any special requests (i.e. quiet after 9 PM, maximum number of vehicles, where guests will park, etc.).

 6. Keep insurance and taxes in mind

 Fortunately, Airbnb has a Host Protection Insurance policy that provides liability coverage for up to $1 million for claims of bodily injury or third party property damage.
 This protects you from being sued by a guest who suffers some type of loss during their stay.

 However, Airbnb’s policy does not protect your property; and neither will your regular homeowner’s policy.